Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Supersymmetric representation and a possible Fokker-Planck Hamiltonian

 The construction of the phase space can be easily repeated for the entire supersymmetric ${\cal L}_\susy$ in Eq.~\eqref{Lsusy}, giving a graded symplectic structure and a supersymmetric Hamiltonian, where both the $\Ps$ and $\bar\Ps$ have their own independent momenta for $a\neq 0$ and there is also a doubling for the fermionic part of the phase space as compared to the case $a=0$.

 All this suggests that a well-defined Fokker-Planck Hamiltonian, which defines the stochastic time evolution by first order Hamiltonian equations, can be associated to the second order Langevin equation.
 This explains in a better way the expression \eqref{Hsusy}, where the noise was kept in a rather artificial way.
-The supersymmetric representation \eqref{Lsusy} of the second order Langevin equation is expected to play a key role in the understanding of the $\tau$ evolution as it does in the case of a first order Langevin equation.
+The supersymmetric representation \eqref{Lsusy} of the second order Langevin equation is expected to play a key role in the understanding of the $\tau$-evolution as it did in the case of a first order Langevin equation.
+It actually used in a separate reference where we analyse the covariance questions of the gravity stochastic equation.
+Appendix~B describes this for the example given in Appendix~A.